-- 24. The Institute will only accept the following forms of payment: - a) credit cards - b) BPAY. - 25.
+- 24. The Institute will only accept the following forms of payment: - a) bank transfer - b) EFTPOS (Electronic Funds Transfer at Point of Sale) payment - 25.
 A receipt for the payment will be issued at the time of the transaction.

 Students